 risky.
 The less likely an individual is to cost a provider money, the less that provider charges for their services.
 Therefore, a good apartment history can help

-Some insurance companies offer discounts to individuals who have rented an apartment at the same location for a long time, showing the ability to complete a lease and remain in good standing with the landlord.
+Some insurance companies offer discounts to individuals who have rented an apartment in the same location for a long time, which shows the ability to stick with a lease and remain in good standing with the landlord.

-Most insurance providers will accept a copy of your rental agreement along with a current utility bill to show you are still residing at that address.
-Alternatively, you may provide a written statement from your landlord to prove you have made rental payments consistently on time.
+Most insurance providers will accept a copy of your rental agreement, along with a current utility bill that shows you are still residing at that address.
+Alternatively, you may provide a written statement from your landlord to prove you have consistently made rental payments on time.

-Other insurance providers may call your landlord to verbally verify your application information on their own.
+Other insurance providers may call your landlord to verify your application information.

 - Tip: Bear in mind, however, that agents are not necessarily transparent about discounts for which you qualify.
 In many cases, you must ask if they have certain discounts and if you are eligible.
 There is nothing to be lost in asking and only potential savings to be gained.

 If you do not qualify for cheaper car insurance based on your apartment rental history now, you may be eligible a few months or years down the line.
-That is one reason why drivers should periodically shop around for the best insurance value for their needs.
+That is one reason why drivers should periodically shop around for the best and most affordable insurance.

-Circumstances change not just with individuals but also with insurance providers as well.
-Companies can change car insurance premiums and discount eligibility requirements at will, and you may not even be aware of such changes.
+Circumstances change not just for individuals but for insurance providers as well.
+Companies can revise discount eligibility requirements at will, and you may not even be aware of such changes.